himanshu-parate/Elite-Electronics-Sales-and-Loyalty-Analysis/README.md

 - Launch **customer surveys** to understand post-COVID expectations and adapt offerings accordingly.
 - Consider expanding into **new product categories or services** (e.g., warranties, subscriptions) to diversify revenue sources.

 Himanshu Parate
 Data Analytics | SQL | Power BI | Python | Machine Learning
-# ⭐ If you like this project
-Give it a ⭐ on GitHub and connect with me!# Elite-Electronics-Sales-and-Loyalty-Analysis